How do I create a new org?

 In order to keep your organizations information accurate and up to date, Student Programs requires your registration annually and requests that you submit any changes to your registration as they occur.

-Can my org participate in the Student Org Fair?
+Can my org participate in the Involvement Fair?

-All registered Recognized Student Organizations are encouraged to participate in the Annual Fall and Spring Org Fairs at the beginning of each semester.
-Completion of the Annual Registration Form during the previous spring secures you a table at the Org Fairs.
+All registered Recognized Student Organizations are encouraged to participate in the annual fall and spring Involvement Fairs at the beginning of each semester.
+Completion of the annual Registration Form during the previous spring secures you a table at the Involvement Fairs.
 New Organizations may be included to join if they have completed all of their registration paperwork and sufficiently created a foundation of leadership within their organization.
 Such determinations will be made in conjunction with the Office of Student Programs.

 How should we elect new officers?